London Aquatics Centre – Alexander Kachkaev/Flickr

 …you’ve got a big pool to choose from.

-Outdoor pools and lidos are great… until about the middle of September, when they’re not so great.
-That’s when London’s indoor pools step in to save the day, providing much-needed shelter to protect you from the rain and temperature-controlled waters so you don’t freeze to death.
+Outdoor pools and lidos are great… until about the middle of September, when only the hardiest all-weather swimmers can keep it up.
+That’s when London’s indoor pools step in to save the day, providing cushy comforts like temperature-controlled waters and, er, a roof.
 They also allow you to hone your backstroke technique without getting blinded by the sun (a highly underrated aspect of indoor swimming, might we add).

-So if you are looking to hit the water under the comfort of a roof, you’ll be happy to hear London is dripping in covered swimming spaces – we’ve done a deep dive and rounded them all up…
+So if you’re looking to hit the water under the comfort of a roof, you’ll be happy to hear London is dripping in great swimming pools.
+Dive in:

 Balham Leisure Centre | Balham

-Balham Leisure Centre is arguably the best swimming pool in London for working on your backstroke technique – because you get to admire its impressive vaulted metal arch ceilings while doing so.
-It’s 25-metres long and separates the serious play from the horseplay with two zones; four marked lanes and then a free area for those that just fancy an unstructured splash about.
+Balham Leisure Centre is arguably London’s best swimming pool for honing your backstroke technique – because you’ll get to admire its impressive vaulted iron ceiling while doing so.
+The pool’s 25m long and separates the serious play from the horseplay with two zones; four paced lanes and then a free area for those that just fancy an unstructured splash about.

 Camberwell Leisure Centre | Camberwell